lousousa/matadora/README.md

 #### Notes

 - the _y_ value still accepts the special values 033 and 066.
-- the _z_ value can still be omitted, if you don't desire to specify the vertical alignment (the class name is defined just as _.x-y_).
+- the _z_ value can still be omitted, if you don't desire to specify the vertical alignment, so the class name is defined just as _.x-y_.

 **Example:**